 5 Blocks is Goldes’ first long-form film.
 Previous films have included documentary shorts, running five minutes or shorter.
 They have, collectively, screened at more than 100 film festivals around the world.
 From concept to screen, 5 Blocks took more than eight years and was supported by nearly 200 individuals in addition to local foundation, government, and corporate support.

-Archival film and photo sources for the documentary include Premiere Pictures International (San Francisco,), the Prelinger Archives, the San Francisco Public Library’s Historic Photograph Collection, the California State Archive, the California Historical Society, the Western Sonoma County Historical Society, the National Park Service, the “San Francisco Chronicle,” San Francisco Municipal Transit Agency, the Library of Congress, the National Archives, and several private collections.
+Archival film and photo sources for the documentary include Premiere Pictures International (San Francisco,), the Prelinger Archives, the San Francisco Public Library’s Historic Photograph Collection, the California State Archive, the California Historical Society, the Western Sonoma County Historical Society, the National Park Service, the “San Francisco Chronicle,” San Francisco Municipal Transportation Agency, Market Street Railway, the Library of Congress, the National Archives, and several private collections.

 Central Market Street Before and After

 In 2011, 31 percent of households in a study area* bounded by Van Ness, Geary, Powell/Fifth Street and Howard, which included the Central Market Street neighborhood, lived on $15,000 or less annually.
 In some parts of the study area, between one-third and one-half of the residents lived in what is defined as extreme poverty.
 The retail vacancy rate was 30 percent and the office vacancy rate was 50 percent.
 Since 2011, 4,333 housing units have been built in the neighborhood with 25 percent of them defined as affordable.
 10,000 new employees now work in the neighborhood.
 The commercial vacancy rate dropped to 4 percent.

 *The study was done for the Central Market Economic Strategy.

 Interviews (in alphabetical order)